auth0/docs/articles/custom-domains/self-managed-certificates.md

 ## Prerequisites

 * You must first log into an authorized Auth0 enterprise customer account
-* You'll need to register and own the domai name to which you're mapping your Auth0 domain
+* You'll need to register and own the domain name to which you're mapping your Auth0 domain

 ## How to Configure Custom Domains with Self-Managed Certificates